zarr-conventions/multiscales/README.md

 This field SHALL describe the pyramid hierarchy with an array of objects representing each resolution level.
 See the [Layout Object](#layout-object) section below for details.

-Each level can optionally reference another level via `from_group`, establishing a directed graph of resolution relationships.
-Levels can be derived through either downsampling (scale > 1.0) or upsampling (scale < 1.0) from their source group.
+Each level can optionally reference another level via `derived_from`, establishing a directed graph of resolution relationships.
+Levels can be derived through either downsampling (scale > 1.0) or upsampling (scale < 1.0) from their source asset.

 **Transformation Semantics**:

-The `scale` and `translation` parameters describe the coordinate transformation from the source level (`from_group`) to the current level.
+The `scale` and `translation` parameters describe the coordinate transformation from the source level (`derived_from`) to the current level.
 Specifically:

 - **Scale** represents the multiplicative factor applied to coordinates when transforming from the source level to the current level:
   - Scale > 1.0: Coordinates expand (e.g., scale of 2.0 means coordinate [10, 20] in source becomes [20, 40] in current level)